Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 <br />
 #### Additional informations<a name="AdditionalInformations2" />

-For the future I plan to upload my libraries and the project templates to [Maven Central].
+* For the future I plan to upload my libraries and the project templates to [Maven Central].

-Is that done, then it will be much easier to include my libraries into a project or create a project template via maven.

 <br />
 #### What is the advance from the template?<a name="AdvanceTemplate" />

-After the preperation from the project template we will have a minimal project with following advances:
+After the preperation from the project template we will have a well configured minimal desktop application with following advantages:

-* A minimal working [JavaFX], [Maven] desktop application.
 * With the [javafx-maven-plugin] an executable jar file can be easily created.
+    * See the commentary over the injection from the plugin in the `pom.xml` how to create with the simple maven command `mvn jfx:jar` the exceutable jar and all needed libraries.
-* Included is the library [afterburner.fx] which help really much by the development from the Views (`fxml`, `presenter` and `view` and optional files).
+* Included is the library [afterburner.fx] which is really helpful by the development from [JavaFX] applications.
-* Action events can be easily `registered` and `handled` with my library [lib-action].
+* Action events can be easily `registered` and `handled` with the library [lib-action].
 * With the library [lib-database-objectdb] an `ObjectDB` database is integrated into the project.
 * The `log framework` [log4j2] is integrated into the project with good support from the library [lib-logger].
 * Integration from the file `application.properties` with helpful support from the library [lib-properties].
 * Automatically generation from the file `Preferences.properties` with helpful support from the library [lib-preferences].